 As described above, management participating in a private equity transaction may have several opportunities to earn significant value (both in the primary transaction and upon a successful future exit event).
-As a result, shareholders of a public company engaged in a going-private transaction are particularly concerned about conflicts between management's desire to complete a transaction or curry favour with the new buyer, on the one hand, and shareholders' desire to maximise value in the transaction, on the other.
-In recent years, this issue has received significant attention, resulting in some boards of directors restricting their senior management from participating in certain aspects of going-private negotiations or discussing postclosing compensation arrangements with the private equity firm until after the sale has been completed.
+As a result, shareholders of a public company engaged in a going-private transaction are particularly concerned about conflicts between management's desire to complete a transaction or curry favour with the new private equity buyer, on the one hand, and shareholders' desire to maximise value in the transaction, on the other.
+In recent years, this issue has received significant attention, resulting in some boards of directors restricting their senior management from participating in certain aspects of going-private transaction negotiations or discussing post-closing compensation arrangements with the private equity firm until after the sale has been fully negotiated, and in some cases, completed.
 In addition, the SEC has required significant disclosure regarding management's conflicts of interests, including quantification of the amount to be earned by executives of the target company in the transaction.